simo1c/GateMeClass/tutorial/readme.md

 ### 1: Classification using a manually defined marker table

-In this first application of GateMeClass we will annotate the cells of the Levine32 dataset (Levine et al., X) of interest using a manual gated marker table.
+AS an example we will use GateMeClass to annotate the cells of the Levine32 dataset (Levine et al., 2015) using a manually defined marker table.

-Prior to this, it is necessary to create several variables that will be utilized throughout all sections of our tutorial.

-We have to assign the dataset of interest to a variable `se` and to extract both the expression matrix `m` and the labels `lab` from it.

-NOTE: both the dataset and the manually gated marker table files have to be present in the working directory!

 At first, we download the Levine32 dataset using the R package HDCytoData: